Latin American Drug Traffickers Set Up Shop Across Africa

 Thomas said the cartels are being driven to new manufacturing and trafficking bases because of “crackdowns” in their home countries.

-Beginning in 2022, several governments in South America and Latin America—including Argentina, Bolivia, Colombia, Ecuador, El Salvador, and Mexico—launched major operations against drug cartels, killing kingpins and traffickers and filling prisons with thousands of suspected gang members.
+Beginning in 2022, several governments in Latin America—including Argentina, Bolivia, Colombia, Ecuador, El Salvador, and Mexico—started major operations against drug cartels, killing kingpins and traffickers and filling prisons with thousands of suspected gang members.

-“The governments and their people have become sick and tired of high murder rates and gang wars, so the politicians enacted states of emergency and gave security forces almost unlimited powers to act against suspected criminals,” said Amalendu Misra, professor of international politics at Lancaster University in the UK.
+“The governments and their people have become sick and tired of high murder rates and gang wars, so the politicians enacted states of emergency and gave security forces almost unlimited powers to act against suspected criminals,” Amalendu Misra, professor of international politics at Lancaster University in England, said.

 The approach has become known as mano dura, which is Spanish for “iron fist.”